 To monitor Windows, use the agent in the MSI package.
 The Windows agent installs the 'Check MK Service' under Windows.

 To monitor SNMP devices such as routers, switches, printers or hardware sensors, use the interface for monitoring already built in by the manufacturer: the SNMP agent.
 For this, when setting up the host for an SNMP device, select No agent as Checkmk agent.
-Instead, select as SNMP the SNMP v2 or v3 value.
+Instead, for the SNMP value select SNMP v2 or v3.
 If the SNMP community is not

 public, then enter it under SNMP credentials.